aws-ia/terraform-aws-eks-blueprints/docs/add-ons/cluster-autoscaler.md

 ### GitOps Configuration

-The following properties are made available for use when managing the add-on via GitOps
+The following properties are made available for use when managing the add-on via GitOps.

 ```
 clusterAutoscaler = {
   enable = true
 }
 ```